RamiKrispin/MLstudio/README.md

   - In depth model summary
   - Ability to compare, select and save models
   - Regression models
-  - The caret function and models
+  - The caret functions and models
   - H2O grid search and autoML
-  - Deep learning models with Keras
+  - Deep learning applications with Keras
 2. Time series and forecasting -
   - Tools for time series analysis
   - Forecasting models with the forecast package